muhammadAlie86/muhammadAlie86/README.md

 ### Hi there 👋

-I am Muhammad Ali Mukti, i am a student at Indraprasta University and a content creator at Kelas Coding .I have created a lot of tutorial videos about Kotlin Fundamental and Kotlin OOP.
+I am Muhammad Ali Mukti, i am a Software Engginner and a content creator at Kelas Coding .I have created a lot of tutorial videos about Kotlin Fundamental and Kotlin OOP.
 I love creating mobile applications and I have learned a lot about how to develop mobile applications properly. you can checkout my youtube https://www.youtube.com/c/KelasCoding

 <p align="left">
 <a href="https://github.com/muhammadAlie86">